Genetic compatibility and ecological connectivity drive the dissemination of antibiotic resistance genes

 This article is not in any list yet, why not save it to one of your lists.Abstract

 The dissemination of mobile antibiotic resistance genes (ARGs) via horizontal gene transfer is a significant threat to public health globally.
 The flow of ARGs into and between pathogens, however, remains poorly understood, limiting our ability to develop strategies for managing the antibiotic resistance crisis.
-Therefore, we aimed to identify genetic and ecological factors that are fundamental for successful horizontal ARG transfer.
-From the analysis of ∼1 million bacterial genomes and >20,000 metagenomes, we developed random forest models that could reliably predict horizontal ARG transfer between bacteria.
+Therefore, we aim to identify genetic and ecological factors that are fundamental for successful horizontal ARG transfer.
+We used a phylogenetic method to identify instances of horizontal ARG transfer in ~1 million bacterial genomes.
+This data was then integrated with >20,000 metagenomes representing animal, human, soil, water, and wastewater microbiomes to develop random forest models that can reliably predict horizontal ARG transfer between bacteria.
 Our results suggest that genetic incompatibility, measured as nucleotide composition dissimilarity, negatively influences the likelihood of transfer of ARGs between evolutionarily divergent bacteria.
-Conversely, environmental co-occurrence increased the likelihood, especially in humans and wastewater, in which several environment-specific dissemination patterns were observed.
-This study provides new ways to predict the spread of ARGs and provides new insights into the mechanisms governing this evolutionary process.
+Conversely, environmental co-occurrence increases the likelihood, especially in humans and wastewater, in which several environment-specific dissemination patterns are observed.
+This study provides data-driven ways to predict the spread of ARGs and provides insights into the mechanisms governing this evolutionary process.